The Lord's Prayer

 It is the Lord's provision we need, not the devil's blessing.
 The Bible says that the blessing of the Lord makes rich and adds no sorrow to it; the devil always takes very big bites out of those to whom he extends favours, and they end up with huge deficits that have eternal consequences.

-There is a lot more addressed in this part of the prayer than merely the issue of God providing for us and our families three meals of healthy food each day.
+There is a lot more addressed in this part of the prayer than merely the issue of God providing for us and our families adequate healthy food each day.
 It fans out to encompass trust on many different fronts.

-I had a really awesome dream along those lines one time.
-I saw someone at the front of a church with a paper bag in his hands.
+I had a lucid dream along those lines.
+I saw a man at the front of a church with a paper bag in his hands.
 It held one solitary bagel.
 He pulled the bagel out of the bag and tore it in half.
 Both halves of the bagel grew, and when it did so, it was warm and fresh and tasted delicious.
 He gave one of the bagels to someone, and tore in half the one he still held, and the halves again grew into a whole bagel.
 I thought, "Oh!
 So that is what it looked like when Jesus broke the bread."
-It was so cool.

 I have heard of that miracle happening in modern times, as well.
 A woman who ran a street mission with her husband experienced it.
 They had a Bible study at the mission one morning with nine Bible college students.
 At noon, she went into the kitchen to get her husband's lunch for him.
-The only food they had in the entire place was some leftovers she had been keeping warm for him in the oven, which consisted of some mashed potatoes and dried out meatloaf, besides a bit of lettuce in the fridge.
+The only food they had in the entire place were some leftovers she had been keeping warm for him in the oven, which consisted of a small amount of mashed potatoes and dried out meatloaf, besides a bit of lettuce in the fridge.